strategicdata/pmhc-mds-spec/doc/user-documentation/data-entry.rst

 2. Click the Collection Occasions Key.
 3. Click Edit Details tab.
 4. Update the Client's Collection Occasions details.
 Mandatory fields are marked with an * (Specification :ref:`Collection Occasions Data Elements <outcome-collection-occasion-data-elements>`)
-5. Click the blue 'Save' button.
-(If you decide not to save changes, you can simply navigate away from this screen)

 .. figure:: screen-shots/client-collection-occasions-edit1.png
    :alt: Client Collection Occasions Edit Details